profm0r14rty/profm0r14rty/README.md

 > I build tools at the intersection of digital forensics, cryptography, and the terminal.
 > Currently grinding CTFs and working through eJPT → PNPT → OSCP.
 > Self-hosted.
 Privacy-first.
 Anti-bloat.
-> 💼 Available for freelance work — Full-Stack Development & Cybersecurity Consulting.
+> Available for freelance work — Full-Stack Development, Cybersecurity Consulting and Penetration Testing.

 ---